-I have been addicted to The Great British Baking Show for some time and now the American version of it, and although I am far afield from those contestants, the series have put a bug in me to get baking and try some of those Masterclass recipes.
-After trying the Masterclass jelly roll and cracking it… I decided to go to my tried and true recipes.
+I have been watching The Great British Baking Show for some time and now the American version of it.
+Even though I am far afield from those contestants, the series have put a bug in me to get baking and try some of those Masterclass recipes.
+After trying the Masterclass jelly roll and cracking it (failed), I decided to go to my tried and true recipes.
 Yup, I got my basic on but will attack another one of those in the future just because I like baking torture, and the crumbs aren’t so bad either.

 But, this recipe has been around forever in Mrs. Shecky’s Kitchen and I hadn’t made it in awhile.
 I concocted up some lemon curd a couple of days ago so I thought this cake would handle the consistency of the curd for the filling.
 It does.
 The 1-2-3-4 Cake is a denser cake so jam & jelly on this works well.
 This recipe is also sweeter and you can cut that sugar down a tad if you think it is too much for your taste.